ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater/_index.md

       weight: 50
 plotly: true
 ---

-We present wastewater epidemiology data from various Swedish cities which have a total population of over 1.5 million people.
 Wastewater surveillance could prove an effective system for monitoring COVID-19 prevalence and act as an early warning system for predicting upcoming outbreaks.
-Note that where data for different cities are presented separately, different sample collection and data analysis methods were used.
-Thus, it is not necessarily possible to make direct comparisons of viral load between cities.
-Comparisons can be made for data presented together in plots, as the methodology used was the same (unless specifically noted otherwise).
-[See below for details](https://covid19dataportal.se/data_types/environment/wastewater/#background-wastewater-based-epidemiology) on wastewater epidemiology.

-## About SEEC

-The Swedish University of Agricultural Sciences node is analyzing samples from ...

-The KTH Royal Institute of Technology node is analyzing samples from ...
+See below for [general introduction to wastewater epidemiology](#background-wastewater-based-epidemiology).

+In this section, we present wastewater epidemiology data from various Swedish cities which have a total population of over 2.5 million people (over 25% of the population of Swden).
+The data presented here originates from analyses conducted by the [Swedish Environmental Epidemiology Center](https://www.scilifelab.se/pandemic-response/pandemic-laboratory-preparedness/swedish-environmental-epidemiology-center-seec/) (SEEC).
+Samples are analyzed in two nodes.
+Part of the samples (Uppsala, Örebro, Umeå, Kalmar, etc.) are analyzed at the Swedish University of Agricultural Sciences node led by associate professor Anna J. Székely (anna.szekely@slu.se) and associate professor Maja Malmberg (maja.malmberg@slu.se).
+Part of the samples (Stockholm and Malmö) are analyzed at the KTH Royal Institute of Technology node led by associate professor Zeynep Cetecioglu Gurol (zeynepcg@kth.se).
+The methods used in each node are somewhat different, see [detailed description of methods below](#methods).

+Note that the values provided in the datasets and depicted in plots below are preliminary and should not be overinterpreted.
+The teams are still conducting method efficiency checks that might affect the final results.

 ## Map of sample collection sites